House with lights on a night

 Believe it or not, making a few simple changes to how you use and manage your electronics can result in significant energy savings.

 One of the key power-saving tips for electronics is to avoid leaving them on standby mode.
 Although it seems like they’re off, devices such as TVs, microwaves, and game consoles continue to draw power even when idle.
-This phenomenon known as ‘standby power consumption’ can account for up to 10% of your home’s total energy usage.
+This phenomenon known as ‘standby power consumption’ can account for up to 10% of your home’s total energy usage, significantly impacting your energy bill.

 Consider investing in smart power strips which automatically cut off the electricity supply when devices are inactive or fully charged.
 These intelligent accessories provide an effective solution to minimising standby power consumption and help maintain an energy-efficient household.